-Please join us on October 15, 2018 for a DCI Lecture by Niels Brügger, Professor in Internet Studies and Digital Humanities at Aarhus University, Denmark.
-(Exact time and room TBD – likely 4:15pm in BL 728)
+Please join us on October 15, 2018 at 4:15pm in BL 728 for a DCI Lecture by Niels Brügger, Professor in Internet Studies and Digital Humanities at Aarhus University, Denmark.

 Since the online web disappears rapidly, any scholar who wants to include the web of the past in his study has to rely on that someone has archived the web.
 However, the archived web is a peculiar type of historical document, and as a research object it needs to be approached in different ways than other digital media.
 What is needed is a critical web archive literacy.

 This presentation outlines the specific nature of the archived web, compared to the online web and to digitized documents such as newspapers.
 In addition, it identifies some of the main impacts that the nature of the archived web has on how it can be used as a scholarly source by media and web historians.